Murder of George Gutteridge: Browne

-Frederick Guy Browne (sometimes known as Leo Browne) was born in 1883 in Catford to poor parents.
+Frederick Guy Browne was born in 1883 in Catford to poor parents.
 In 1909 he was living with his mother in Eynsham in Oxfordshire and ran a bicycle repair shop called Brown Brothers.
 He began stealing bicycles, rebuilding them to disguise their identity, then resold them.
 After missing a serial number he served 12 months in prison.
-He also convicted in 1910 in Abingdon for carrying a revolver.
+He was also convicted in 1910 in Abingdon for carrying a revolver.
 He also had several convictions for larceny and theft.

 He was a striking individual being exceptionally tall: 6'7" (2.01m).
-Unusually for his other elements, he was a non-smoker and tee-totaller.
+He was reportedly a non-smoker and tee-totaller.
 He married a Miss Finch in 1915 and moved to Clapham.
-In 1916 he joined the Royal Engineers as a sapper but saw no active service at spent the entire period at Longmoor Camp.
+In 1916 he joined the Royal Engineers as a sapper but saw no active service and spent the entire period at Longmoor Camp.
 He continued a criminal life graduating to stealing and selling cars.
-From 1923 to 1926 he lived in Eastwood, Essex and grew to know the Essex area well.
+From 1923 to 1926, he lived in Eastwood, Essex and grew to know the Essex area well.
 He was imprisoned at Parkhurst but refused to do hard labour and was moved to Dartmoor.
 He was released from Dartmoor in March 1927.

-In 1927 he was a motor engineer later acquiring his own repair garage at 7a Northcote Road, at Lavender Hill near Clapham Junction called Browne's Globe Garage.
+In 1927, he was a motor engineer later acquiring his own repair garage at 7a Northcote Road, at Lavender Hill near Clapham Junction called Browne's Globe Garage.
 This was rented from a Mr Mistlin who owned the Globe Cinema adjacent.
 Browne had a long criminal record and had served terms in both Parkhurst Prison and Dartmoor Prison.
 He had several guns including a Webley revolver, and a small automatic Smith & Wesson.

 At the time of the murder he lived with his wife and young daughter at 33a Sisters Avenue in Clapham.
 The house was rented from Mrs M. E. Siddals from 24 September (two days before the murder).
 He had moved there in September having lived at 2 Huguenot Place to the west for a week and prior to that 45 Colvin Road East Ham with his sister-in-law since his release from prison.

 Continuing until his arrest in January 1928 he committed a string of robberies and car thefts during which he was armed for most of the events.

 Kennedy

-William ("Bill") Henry Kennedy (sometimes known as Patrick Michael William Kennedy) was born in Ayrshire in 1891 and was of Irish descent.
-His father James Kennedy was a mining engineer.
+William Henry Kennedy was born in Ayrshire in 1891 of Irish descent.
+His father, James Kennedy, was a mining engineer.
 He was a petty criminal with several incidences of robbery, assault, drunkenness and indecent exposure.
 He probably met Browne in prison.
 Periods out of prison were spent as a compositor in a print-works, and he had worked in Liverpool for several years.
-In 1903 he enlisted in Loyal North Lancashire Regiment serving under the name of William Herbert until 1911.
+In 1903, he enlisted in Loyal North Lancashire Regiment serving under the name of William Herbert until 1911.
 From 1911 onwards he had multiple aliases and served prison terms under several different names.